 Your doctor may prescribe corticosteroid pills.
 Or you may get a shot directly into your ear.

-If your doctor finds an underlying cause of your hearing loss, he may be able to treat that condition.
+If your doctor finds an underlying cause of your hearing loss, they may be able to treat that condition.
 Ear infections, for example, are often treated with antibiotics.

 What to Do if You Lose Your Hearing

-Get medical care ASAP if it happens all of a sudden or over a few days.
+Get medical care ASAP if it happens suddenly or over a few days.
 There’s no way for you to tell if it’s due to something simple, like allergies, or something more serious.
-And even if the cause is small, early treatment can help you regain more of your hearing.
+Early treatment improves your chance of regaining more of your hearing.